Our Complaints Procedure

 Supporter Services Manager, CBM UK, Vision House, 7/8 Oakington Business Park, Dry Drayton Road, Cambridge, CB24 3DQ

-CBM UK is a member of the Fundraising Standards Board (FRSB) and is committed to the highest standards in fundraising practice.
-If your complaint is to do with fundraising and you feel we have not resolved it, you can ask the FRSB to investigate.
-You must contact the FRSB within two months of receiving a response from us.
+CBM UK is registered with the Fundraising Regulator and is committed to the highest standards in fundraising practice.
+If your complaint is to do with fundraising and you feel we have not resolved it, you can ask the Fundraising Regulator to investigate.

 Alternatively, if your complaint is related to another area of our work and you are not satisfied by our response, you can contact The Charity Commission.